MultiPoolMiner/MultiPoolMiner/README.md

 - **Monitors crypto mining pools and coins in real-time and finds the most profitable for your machine**
 - **Controls any miner that is available via command line**
-- **Supports benchmarking, multiple platforms (AMD, NVIDIA and CPU) and mining on MiningPoolHub, Zpool, Hash Refinery, Nicehash, A Hash Pool, BlockMunch, ItalYiiMP and YiiMP pools**
+- **Supports benchmarking, multiple platforms (AMD, NVIDIA and CPU) and mining on A Hash Pool, BlazePool, BlockMasters, Hash Refinery, MiningPoolHub, Nicehash, YiiMP, ZergPool and Zpool pools**
 - **Includes Watchdog Timer to detect and handle miner failures**

 *Any bitcoin donations are greatly appreciated: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH*